Lastered/AI-Experiment/README.md

 Experimenting with AI integration in Unity, connecting AI output with stream chat and donation input.

-- Inspired by ai streams such as ai_sponge and Nothing, Forever
+- Inspired by streams such as ai_sponge and Nothing, Forever

 ## Resources